ICCastaneda/test_targil1/README.md

-# test_targil1
-The code to test targil1
+The code will test the system targil1, starting with the interface between the flask server and the MariaDB database.